openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   Reinstall python3-apt.

   ```
   sudo apt-get remove  python3-apt
   sudo apt-get install python3-apt
   ```

-## What should I do when the message indicating Python cannot be found is displayed during compilation and building?
+## What should I do if the message indicating Python cannot be found is displayed during compilation and building?

 - **Symptom**

   The following error occurs during compilation and building:

   ```
   -bash: /usr/bin/python: No such file or directory
   ```